dvsa/.github/README.md

     - required arguments:
         - `artifact-name`: The name of the archive to store.
     - optional arguments:
-        - `upload-artifact`.
-If true the build archive will be stored in github.
+        - `upload-artifact`: If true the build archive will be stored in github.
 Defaults to `false` if the archive doesn't need to be saved.
 Must be true if upload to s3 is required.
-        - `build-folder`.
-The location of the build file.
+        - `build-folder`: The location of the build file.
 This is usually configured in the package.json or webpack config.
 Defaults to `dist`.
-        - `build-folder-path`.
-If only a subset of directories want to be saved provide the path to those files.
+        - `build-folder-path`: If only a subset of directories want to be saved provide the path to those files.
 For example `dist/artifact`.
 Defaults to `dist`.
-        - `retention-days`.
-How many days to save the archive for if it's stored. (upload-artifact: `true`).
+        - `retention-days`: How many days to save the archive for if it's stored. (upload-artifact: `true`).
 Default is `7` days.
-        - `build-command`.
-The command to run to build the project.
+        - `build-command`: The command to run to build the project.
 Defaults to `npm run package`.
         - `node-version`: Defines the version of NodeJS is used for actions/install-deps.
 Default is `18.x`.
         - `npm-version`: Defines the version of NPM that is used for actions/install-deps.
 Default is `latest`.
 1. Upload to s3